Vinaya Piṭaka: Place in the tradition

 According to the sutras, in the first years of the Buddha's teaching the sangha lived together in harmony with no vinaya, as there was no need, because all of the Buddha's early disciples were highly realized if not fully enlightened.
 As the sangha expanded, situations arose which the Buddha and the lay community felt were inappropriate for mendicants.

 The first rule to be established was the prohibition against sexual intercourse.
 The origin story tells of an earnest monk whose family was distraught that there was no male heir and so persuaded the monk to impregnate his former wife.
 All three—the monk, his wife and son, the latter of whom later ordained—eventually became fully enlightened arhats.

 The Buddha called his teaching the "Dhamma-Vinaya", emphasizing both the philosophical teachings of Buddhism as well as the training in virtue that embodies that philosophy.
-Shortly before his passing, the Buddha clarified to his disciples through Ānanda:
+Shortly before his death, the Buddha clarified to his disciples through Ānanda: